Bernadette Soubirous: Visions

-By the time of the events at the grotto, the Soubirous family's financial and social status had declined to the point where they lived in a one-room basement, formerly used as a jail, called le cachot, "the dungeon", where they were housed for free by her mother's cousin, André Sajoux.
+By the time of the events at the grotto, the Soubirous family's financial and social status had declined to the point where they lived in a one-room basement, an abandoned jail, called le cachot, "the dungeon", where they were housed for free by her mother's cousin, André Sajoux.

 On 11 February 1858, Soubirous, then aged 14, was out gathering firewood with her sister Toinette and a friend near the grotto of Massabielle (Tuta de Massavielha) when she experienced her first vision.
 While the other girls crossed the little stream in front of the grotto and walked on, Soubirous stayed behind, looking for a place to cross where she wouldn't get her stockings wet.
 She finally sat down to take her shoes off in order to cross the water and was lowering her stocking when she heard the sound of rushing wind, but nothing moved.
 A wild rose in a natural niche in the grotto, however, did move.
 From the niche, or rather the dark alcove behind it, "came a dazzling light, and a white figure".
 This was the first of 18 visions of what she referred to as aquerò (pronounced [ake'ɾɔ]), Gascon Occitan for "that".
 In later testimony, she called it "a small young lady" (uo petito damizelo).
 Her sister and her friend stated that they had seen nothing.

-On 14 February, after Sunday Mass, Soubirous, with her sister Marie and some other girls, returned to the grotto.
+On 14 February, after Sunday Mass, Soubirous, again with sister Marie and some other girls, returned to the grotto.
 Soubirous knelt down immediately, saying she saw the apparition again.
 When one of the girls threw holy water at the niche and another threw a rock from above that shattered on the ground, the apparition disappeared.
 On her next visit, 18 February, Soubirous said that "the vision" asked her to return to the grotto every day for a fortnight.